OSGConnect/connectbook/flocking/osg-flock.md

 * HTCondor has to authenticate via pool password or GSI.
 For GSI, the submit host has to have a host certificate and a list of trusted CAs under */etc/grid-security/certificates/*
 * Reporting to the OSG accounting system has to be enabled.
-This can be accomplished by installing and configuring the *gratia-probe-condor* RPM.
+This can be accomplished by installing and configuring the *gratia-probe-condor* and *gratia-probe-glideinwms* RPMs.
 * Submitted jobs should have the *+ProjectName* attribute specified with a valid registered project name.